Buy your freehold

 You rely on your neighbours' co-operation.

-Yet residents of large flat blocks can find it a stretch to pull together as an effective, organised team.
+Yet residents of larger flat blocks can find it a stretch to pull together as an effective, organised team.
 Frankly, the more flats in the building, the more chance of spats – and no independent freeholder to sort things out.
 Add to this that some owners will probably be elusive buy-to-let landlords, who may be hard to contact.

 With great power, comes great responsibility.